 Download: Download this judgment

-Andrew Caldecott QC - Leading Counsel (Claimant)
+Andrew Caldecott KC - Leading Counsel (Claimant)

 Instructing Solicitors: Collyer Bristow for C, Fladgate LLP for D